 1. Stage 1: Raise a query about your service charge bill

 If you think part of your service charge invoice is incorrect, you should speak to our Collections Team first.

 Their contact details are printed on the bill.
 You should give as much detail as possible about why you think the bill is wrong, and let us know the best way to contact you in case we need any more information.

 If you contact us in writing, by email, or through our online form enquiry form, we’ll try and acknowledge your query within one working day.
 You should follow the same process if there is a problem with the way work was carried out.
 We’ll respond to you as soon possible.

 If you’re still unhappy with the response, you can ask for the query to be escalated to the team manager as a formal complaint.

-We also offer a drop-in service for homeowners at the Brixton Customer Service Centre.
+We also offer an appointment service for homeowners at the Brixton Customer Service Centre.

 You'll be able to speak to officers from the Home Ownership Customer Services and Collections teams.
 The Collections Team will be available to give advice about service charges, invoices and ways to pay.
 Our Customer Service officers will be able assist you with a broad range of home ownership enquires.

 The team manager will review and investigate your query.
 We’ll aim to send you an initial response within 10 working days.